PawseySC/container-workflows/_episodes/08-rstudio.md

 ### Rocker ###

 The group [Rocker](https://hub.docker.com/r/rocker) has published a large number of R images we can use, including an Rstudio image.
-To begin, we'll create a new directory to work in and start up an Rstudio container:
+To begin, we'll pull a Tidyverse container image (contains R, RStudio, data science packages):

 ```
-> mkdir rstudio_example
-> cd rstudio_example
+> docker pull rocker/tidyverse:3.5
 ```

 We can now start this up: